Open for Change:Stage Hamburg

 Beyond the Open for Change:Stage

-Beyond the stage programme, the Open for Change:Stage invites participants to engage in dialogue, discover new perspectives and actively shape the future.
-An open atmosphere creates space for exchange, spontaneous encounters and collaborative thinking – spanning practice, research and society.
-This is not only about listening, but about participating, connecting and experiencing.
+Beyond the stage programme, the Open for Change:Stage invited participants to engage in dialogue, discover new perspectives and actively shape the future.
+An open atmosphere created space for exchange, spontaneous encounters and collaborative thinking – spanning practice, research and society.
+This was not only about listening, but about participating, connecting and experiencing.

 Workshops and Live Podcasts at the Tea House

-The Tea House offers an inspiring setting for hands‑on workshops, creating space for creative work, in‑depth exchange and experimentation.
+The Tea House offered an inspiring setting for hands‑on workshops, creating space for creative work, in‑depth exchange and experimentation.

 • Education is on fire – can teacher education save it?